amitruck-ltd/docs/source/includes/_vehicle-types.md

 | deleted_at | date-time | Date time vehicle type was deleted at |

 ### Create a Vehicle Type
-This API is used to add new vehicle types to the Amitruck 2.0 platform.

-* URL: `v2/vehicles/create`
-* Http Method: `POST`
-* Content-Type: `application/json`

 > Create a vehicle type request: